Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 At about 3 o'clock in the afternoon, Tejo became the victim of 2 bombs from Fliegel's plane, 1 exploding behind the wheelhouse on the main deck, blowing up the bridge deck and everything above it, the other near the forward mast, between hatches No. 1 and 2, 35 42N 14 38W.
 According to the 1st mate's statements at the subsequent inquiry, he believed the captain had been in the chart room, which was set on fire by the 1st explosion.
 The 1st mate was rendered unconscious, but when he came to again he ordered the hoses to be used.
 However, before the water came on deck the fire had spread to the 1st engineer's cabin and it was impossible to work the hoses on the bridge deck.
 He never saw the captain again.

-The 1st mate went aft together with the 1st engineer as they could not get to the forepart where the rest of the crew had assembled.
+The 1st mate and the 1st engineer went aft as they could not get to the forepart where the rest of the crew had assembled.
 The ship was on fire and in a sinking condition, listing heavily to starboard, all the lifeboats on the bridge deck were destroyed, and the motorboat on the No. 3 hatch could not be used because the steam pipes were broken so that the boat could not be lifted.
 At this point, a British destroyer (probably the escorting HMS Velox?) came close and launched a boat, so the 2 men jumped overboard.
 The 1st engineer was taken over to the destroyer by this boat, and seeing the 1st mate in the water the destroyer approached him and fished him out.

 The lifeboat later saved the remainder of the crew who had stayed on the forecastle head to await assistance, except the 2nd engineer who had also jumped overboard and who was picked up by another steamer.
 He was subsequently transferred to the destroyer because he was injured.
 Able Seaman Gulbransen, who had been at the wheel, was also injured, having been blown through a hole in the bridge deck and into the saloon.
-Through the hole blown in the saloon, he was then able to walk over to the port side and forward to the rest of the crew.
+Through the hole blown in the saloon, he had then been able to walk over to the port side and forward to the rest of the crew.
 They were taken care of by the doctor on board, and on arrival Gibraltar on Febr.
 13 the Norwegian Consul met them and sent them to the Colonial Hospital, including the 1st mate, who was suffering from concussion and shock.

 The inquiry was held in Gibraltar on Febr.
 23-1941 with the 1st and 2nd mates and Able Seaman Gulbransen appearing; much of the information given above has been taken from their statements.
 The able seaman also stated that another plane had flown over the ship and fired with machine guns while they were waiting on the foredeck.